isaac-mason/navcat/README.md

 Because the navigation mesh is a fully JSON-serializable data structure, you can easily save and load navigation meshes to/from disk, or send them over a network.
 It is as simple as `JSON.stringify(navMesh)` and `JSON.parse(navMeshJsonString)`, really.

-The navigation mesh data is transparent enough that you can write your own logic to traverse the navigation mesh graph if you need to.
+The navigation mesh data is transparent enough that you can write your own logic to traverse the navigation mesh graph if you need to, like in the "Flow Field Pathfinding" example.

 ## Can navcat be integrated with XYZ?